 Our Experience Using the Paris Museum Pass & Our Cost Savings

-As far as cost-savings, here is how things worked out for us:
+As far as cost-savings, here is how things worked out for us (with prices updated for 2018):

 Before your trip to Paris, I would highly recommend taking a look at what the Paris Museum Pass can offer and decide if it is a good value for you.
-During our most recent visit to Paris in 2013, we decided not to purchase a Paris Museum Pass as a lot of the things we wanted to do during our visit were not covered by the pass so it didn’t make sense financially to do so.
+During our next visit in 2013, we decided not to purchase a Paris Museum Pass as a lot of the things we wanted to do during our visit were not covered by the pass so it didn’t make sense financially to do so.
 Instead we visited several free monuments and museums and even planned it so we got free entry to both Château de Fontainebleau and the Louvre.
-The pass covers over 30 places we have yet to visit and we will likely purchase the pass again in the future as we hopefully get the opportunity to keep exploring this wonderful city.

 We hope this information is helpful.
-Feel free to shoot us any questions you have about the Paris Museum Pass and we are happy to try to answer them!
+Feel free to ask us any questions you have about the Paris Museum Pass in the Comments section below and we are happy to try to answer them!
 Also, we’d love to hear from others who have also used the passes.